20 Heat-Free Curls and Waves You Can Create Overnight

 This guide covers twenty heat-free methods with specific techniques for each.
 Whether you want tight ringlets, loose romantic waves, or bouncy vintage curls, there is a method here that produces it.
 These techniques work on straight, wavy, and even already-curly hair that needs a refresh.
 For healthy hair maintenance beyond heat-free styling, see our healthy hair handbook.

-2. Twist Outs
+2. The Pinned Twist Set

 3. Robe Belt Curls